 Fuji the penguin is a Japanese unicorn-penguin, named Fuji after one of the Japanese Antarctic stations - Dome Fuji station.More information

-Vostok the penguin is a Russian firebird-penguin, named Vostok after the Russian Antarctic station located above subglacial Lake Vostok.
+Verdansky the penguin is a Ukrainian firebird-penguin, named Verdansky after the Ukrainian Antarctic station located on the Antarctic Peninsula.
 The firebird penguin is a mythical glowing, flaming bird.More information

 Xue Long the penguin is a Chinese snow-dragon-penguin, named Xue Long (Snow dragon) after the Chinese icebreaker ship.
 The snow-dragon penguin is a mythical fire-breathing creature.More information